-How One of the World's Largest Companies Managed to Make $3.8 Billion Disappear
+How One of the World's Largest Companies Made $3.8 Billion Disappear

 You've probably heard about the Worldcom scandal, one of the most shocking and widespread frauds to rock Wall Street in a generation.
-In case you haven't and need a quick explanation, it basically comes down to this: Worldcom, one of the world's largest telecommunication companies, a core dividend stock holding for many retirees, and a household name throughout the entire country, attempted to inflate its earnings numbers by nearly $4 billion by manipulating its financial statements, particularly the income statement and balance sheet, found in its Form 10-K filing and annual report.
+In case you haven't and need a quick explanation, it basically comes down to this: In 2001, Worldcom, one of the world's largest telecommunication companies, a core dividend stock holding for many retirees, and a household name throughout the entire country, attempted to inflate its earnings numbers by nearly $4 billion.

+It did this by manipulating its financial statements, particularly the income statement and balance sheet, Form 10-K filing, and annual report.
 It did this through the machinations of upper management.
-To grasp how this happened, you need to understand how Chief Financial Officer Scott Sullivan treated capital expenditures, which are capitalized, and expenses, which are expensed, as well as something known as the accrual method, which is a basic principle of accounting.
+To grasp how this happened, you need to understand how Chief Financial Officer Scott Sullivan treated capital expenditures and expenses as well as something known as the accrual method, which is a basic principle of accounting.

 When a business incurs an expense, accounting rules state that the cost of that expense should be allocated over the entire period it will benefit the company.
 This attempt to match revenues with the cost it took to generate those revenues is known as the accrual method.
-An illustration from Investing Lesson 4 will help:
+An illustration will help:

 Sherry’s Cotton Candy Co., earns $10,000 profit a year.
 In the middle of 2002, the business purchases a $7,500 cotton candy machine that is expected to last for five years, and will allow the employees to make twice as much cotton candy per hour.
 If an investor examined the financial statements, they might be discouraged to see that the business only made $2,500 at the end of 2002 ($10k profit - $7.5k expense for purchasing the new machinery.)
 The investor would wonder why the profits had fallen so much during the year.